WISCAD/wiscad/index.md

 # Computers that Make Computers

-At the WISCAD lab, we develop software for computer-aided design of Integrated Circuits (ICs).
+At the WISCAD lab, we develop computer-aided design tools for Integrated Circuits (ICs).
 Our research sits right in between computer science and electrical engineering.
-We develop algorithm and software for design problems encountered during the process of designing ICs.
-This includes all aspects such as support for scalability for handling billions of components, emerging devices and technologies, heteregenous integration, domain-specific platforms such as machine learning accelerators, and secure design and validation of ICs.
+We develop models, algorithms, and software for designing ICs.
+This includes all aspects such as support for scalability for handling billions of components in a chip, emerging devices and technologies, heteregenous integration, domain-specific platforms such as machine learning accelerators, and secure design and validation of ICs.

 {% include section.html %}